-PETA and our international affiliates have exposed horrific cruelty at 116 farms in six countries on four continents, but the wool industry has not changed.
+PETA entities worldwide have exposed horrific cruelty at 116 farms in six countries on four continents, but the wool industry has not changed.
 Now, PETA’s latest video exposé of an Australian shearing crew reveals more of the same: that sheep are still being violently kicked, beaten, and left with gaping, bloody wounds after rushed, rough shearing.

 Urban Outfitters Inc. brands Anthropologie, Free People, and Urban Outfitters all sell wool from Australia, and they must be held accountable for their role in supporting the cruel wool industry.

-How many times must PETA and its affiliates send investigators to Australia to uncover extreme abuse before Urban Outfitters and consumers realize that wool is not “just a haircut”?
+How many times must PETA entities worldwide send investigators to Australia to uncover extreme abuse before Urban Outfitters and consumers realize that wool is not “just a haircut”?
 This is how wool clothing is made, and if you sell it or wear it, this is what you’re supporting.

 Panicked Sheep Punched and Pinned to the FloorIn PETA’s latest exposé, an investigator documented conditions in Victoria, Australia—once again revealing that cruel practices are common in the wool industry.
 Shearers kicked sheep in the abdomen and back, punched them in the face, and even stood on one sheep’s neck as she flailed in fear.
 Workers talked about other shearers who had broken a lamb’s leg, cut up sheep, and gouged them in the eyes.
 A shearer still employed by the crew allegedly bit a sheep’s ear off in anger.